“Go forth and sow your wild oats, my son!”, my Dad used to say when I was a teenager.

 My father was a bit of a nutter.

-In any case, the health benefits of oat straw extract have been well known to us since medieval times.
+In any case, the health benefits of oat straw extract have been a popular topic of folklore since medieval times.

 Oats have been used to treat skin issues, heart disease, and to enhance sex drive in men.